aws/neptune-gremlin-client/README.md

 #### Suspending endpoints using the AWS Lambda proxy

 The Lambda proxy has a `suspended` environment variable that accepts the following values: `none`, `all`, `writer`, `reader`.
-You can use this environment variable to suspend specific types of endpoint: change the variable value, save the change, and once it has propagated (this may take up to a minute), all clients that use the Lambda proxy will see the specified endpoints as being suspended.
+You can use this environment variable to _suspend_ specific types of endpoint.
+Suspended endpoinst will not be chosen by the client when it applies a selector to the cluster topology.

+To suspend a particular endpoint type, change the variable value, save the change, and once it has propagated (this may take up to a minute), all clients that use the Lambda proxy will see the specified endpoints as being suspended.
 Setting the value to `reader`, for example, will ensure that all instances currently in a reader role will be seen as suspended.

-You can use this feature to prevent traffic to your cluster while you perform maintenence, upgrade or migration activities.
+You can use this feature to prevent traffic to your cluster while you perform maintenance, upgrade or migration activities.
 Suspended endpoints apply back pressure in the client, preventing it from sending queries to the database cluster.
 To manage this back pressure, your application will have to handle an `EndpointsUnavailableException`.
 This exception can occur in two different places:

   - When you call `NeptuneGremlinClusterBuilder.create()`.
   - When you submit a query using an existing `GraphTraversalSource`.